prebid/prebid-server-java/docs/config-app.md

 ## Cache
 - `cache.scheme` - set the external Cache Service protocol: `http`, `https`, etc.
-- `cache.host` - set the external Cache Service host.
+- `cache.host` - set the external Cache Service destination in format `host:port`.
-- `cache.query` - query string params appends to `/cache?` (Used for legacy Auction requests).
+- `cache.query` - appends to `/cache` as query string params (used for legacy Auction requests).

 ## Data Cache
 - `datacache.type` - where preconfigured application settings must be fetched from.
 Can be: `filesystem`, `mysql` or `postgres`.